piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Encourage mentors to tell stories of failure and mistakes.

-Why?
-Simple.
-You can’t recreate the same success.
-But you can avoid the same mistakes.

 Any founder could tell you the entire journey of his or her successful company — step by step in intricate detail.
 You could take scrupulous notes, ask for clarification and additional color, and document each and every step of the journey with complete precision.

 Then you could carefully, methodically follow that guideline, note for note.
 Without falter.
 Down to the most seemingly insignificant detail.